ehlesp/smallab-k8s-pve-guide/G910 - Appendix 10 ~ Updating PostgreSQL to a newer major version.md

     The `I have no name!` message warns about the fact that, since the user `999` does not exist in the system, it has no name to show at the prompt like with `mgrsys`.

-3. Get into the `/mnt/forgejo-ssd/db/k3smnt/` folder.
+3. Get into the `/mnt/forgejo-ssd/db/k3smnt/` folder:

     ~~~sh
     $ cd /mnt/forgejo-ssd/db/k3smnt/